emhaihsan/deeplearningai-courses/deep-learning-specialization/1-neural-networks-and-deep-learning/w2-neural-networks-basic/notes.md

 ### Binary Classification

-Here are the 10 key points summarized from the transcript:

 1. **Processing Training Sets:** Instead of using explicit for loops to iterate through training examples, it suggests processing the entire training set efficiently without explicit loops.

 2. **Forward and Backward Pass:** Neural network computation involves a forward pass (forward propagation) and a backward pass (backward propagation), each serving distinct purposes in the learning process.